stupns/recipe-app-api/Documentation/Build Recipe Api.md

 # Additional test methods...
 ```
 **Key Points:**
-- `test_create_recipe:` This test method sends a POST request to the recipe creation endpoint with a payload containing
+- `**test_create_recipe**:` This test method sends a POST request to the recipe creation endpoint with a payload
-recipe data.
-It then checks if the recipe is created successfully (status.HTTP_201_CREATED), verifies that the data in
+containing recipe data.
+It then checks if the recipe is created successfully (status.HTTP_201_CREATED), verifies
-the created recipe matches the sent payload, and confirms that the recipe is associated with the correct user.
+that the data in the created recipe matches the sent payload, and confirms that the recipe is associated with the
+correct user.
-- `RECIPES_URL:` Ensure that this variable correctly points to your recipe creation endpoint.
+- `**RECIPES_URL**:` Ensure that this variable correctly points to your recipe creation endpoint.

 With this test, you will be able to verify that your recipe creation API endpoint functions correctly,
 allowing authenticated users to create new recipes.
 Remember to run your tests regularly to ensure the API is working